 For many years, ICI has been at the forefront of efforts to deliver vigorous representation for the interests of exchange-traded funds (ETFs) and the investors who use them.
-And as the ETF industry faced the reverberations of the COVID-19 pandemic, ICI’s efforts this year around ETF developments were as robust as ever.
+And as the ETF industry faced the reverberations of the COVID-19 pandemic in 2020, ICI’s efforts around ETF developments were as robust as ever.

 Offering New Research in a Crisis